DennisDemir24/marketplace/README.md

-# House market place - application in progress
+# House market place application with react and firebase - application in progress